EBSQ Examinations in Breast Surgery

 The oral examination The oral examination consists of three 20 - 30 min tasks.
 Two tasks are clinical case discussions and the third is to evaluate a clinical research paper.

-- Cases: details of a clinical case (patient's history, tumour histology etc. and sometimes imaging and pictures of clinical appearance of the patient) are given to the candidates at the time of the examination.
+- Cases: details of a clinical case (patient's history, tumor histology etc. and sometimes imaging and pictures of the clinical appearance of the patient) are given to the candidates at the time of the examination.
 Examiners will ask specific questions based on patient's data such as: what type of operation would you suggest and why, is radiotherapy needed in this case etc., and general questions related to issues arising from the case, such as: which are the indications for radiotherapy in patients undergoing mastectomy?

 - The scientific paper is provided by email 2- 3 days before the examination.
 The candidates are allowed to have the paper with them during the examination.
 Questions are related to the purpose of the study, design, results etc.